collinvandyck/always-on-top/README.md

 The goal of this project is to use Swift to build an app that can run as a menubar item that, when clicked, will toggle the "always on top" property of the currently active window.

+# Todos:

+- use https://github.com/jahwag/ClaudeSync to automatically sync project files to claude.ai.